kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-15-performance-tasks.markdown

 {% endhighlight %}
 {% endfigure %}

 It is possible to use an `.htaccess` file and include it in `_config.yml` in the `include` section.
-Otherwise Jekyll would ignore the file and don’t copy it to the target directory.
+Otherwise Jekyll will ignore hidden files and don’t copy them to the target directory.

-But I like it more to add Yaml Frontmatter and create the file this way.
-Another advantage is the file isn’t invisible.
+But I like it more to add [Yaml Front Matter](http://jekyllrb.com/docs/frontmatter/) and create the file this way.
+Another advantage is that the file isn’t invisible.

+If you sync your production website to a server it will deliver to browsers, which support WebP the Webp format when requesting a JPEG or PNG.

 {% aside aside-hint %}
 <h4>It isn’t working …</h4>
-<p>Don’t wonder, the <code>.htaccess</code> file won’t work with the development server.
+<p>Don’t wonder: The <code>.htaccess</code> file won’t work with the development server.
 It will need a server with support for <code>mod_rewrite</code> and <code>mod_headers</code> and of course support <code>.htaccess</code> files.</p>
 {% endaside %}

-If you sync your production website to a server it will deliver to browsers, which support WebP the Webp format when requesting a JPEG or PNG.

 ## Gzip text files
 Many servers compress files by default with Gzip before sending them to the server.
-But it is always good to pre-gzip the files, because it will be faster, as the server doesn’t need to compress the file on every request, the server will need less CPU and the compression rate will be much better with pre-gzipped files, because most servers don’t use the maximum compression rate.
+But it is always good to pre-gzip the files because it will be faster, as the server doesn’t need to compress the file on every request, the server will need less CPU and the compression rate will be much better with pre-gzipped files, because most servers don’t use the maximum compression rate.

 First I install the Gulp.js module: